 In general, given the harsh weather of the area and the elevation of 2,792 m (9,160 ft.) above sea level, it is certainly a truly remarkable achievement.
 Floods destroyed the temple in 1679, but the sediment layer luckily protected the lower part of it.

 Some scientists believe that a small, undecorated object with an otherwise simple appearance is the first example of a prehistoric source of electrical power.
 It is the so-called battery of Baghdad, also known as the battery of Parth.
 The artefact was found in 1936 by railway workers in the area of Tel Khujut Rabu, south of Baghdad, thought to be a 2,000-year-old electric battery.
-Some accounts date the batteries to about 200 BC, but it wasn’t until 1799 that Italian physicist Alessandro Volta invented the first known electric battery-the Voltaic stack, which would eventually lead to the batteries we use today to power our smartphones, whether it’s to make a phone call or play UK bingo games online.
+Some accounts date the batteries to about 200 BC, but it wasn’t until 1799 that Italian physicist Alessandro Volta invented the first known electric battery-the Voltaic stack, which would eventually lead to the batteries we use today to power our smartphones, whether it’s to make a phone call or play online bingo UK.

 Capped with copper plates, the bottoms of these enigmatic cylinders are lined with bitumen or asphalt.
 The isolating bitumen coating sealed the tops of the pots and kept iron rods in place suspended in the copper cylinders core.
 The corroded rods showed strong evidence that an acid solution that had evaporated a long time ago.